fuzzylabs/dobble-jetson-zenml-competition/docs/stack_recipe_readme.md

     zenml stack set <stack-name>
     ```

+    Install required integrations for running training pipeline on AWS:

+    ```bash
+    zenml instgration install s3 aws pytorch mlflow -y
+    ```

-    After the stack is set active, we can run zenml pipelines using this stack.
+    After the stack is set to active and integrations are installed, we can run the zenml pipelines using this stack:

+    ```bash
+    python run.py -dp -tp
+    ```

 6. :bomb: Delete the provisioned resources.